undecaf/typo3-dev/README.md

 ##### Activate XDebug in the container

 Podman containers must be told the host IP in order for XDebug to connect back to your IDE.
-Therefore the `podman run` command  must include this argument:
+If you did not start TYPO3 with one of the scripts, your `podman run` command  must include this argument:

 ```bash
 --env HOST_IP=$(hostname -I | awk '{print $1}')